hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-3.markdown

 something printable".

 Since this class is going to be specifically for debugging purposes, we are going to call it `Debug`.
-So far we've got something like this:
+So far we've got something like this

 ```
 class Debug a where
   debug :: a -> Repr
 ```

-Where `Repr` is a type which we haven't nailed down the details of just yet, but we know that we want it to represent some sort of tree structure.
+where `Repr` is a type which we haven't nailed down the details of just yet, but we know that we want it to represent some sort of tree structure.

 We'll first need to provide some functions for constructing values of the type